wise-ch/wastewater-influenza-dashboard/README.md

 # Open app in browser: https://localhost:8080
 ```

+## Server

+The dashboard is currently hosted on an AWS server managed by Chaoran.

+## Domain

+The app is currently tied to a domain name owned by Chaoran: wise.covidhub.science.

 ## Attribution

 The code and app are based on prior work by Taru Singhal and Jana Huisman for SARS-CoV-2.
 The data on which this app is based is generated and provided by collaborators at EAWAG, the Canton Basel-Stadt, and the Swiss Federal Office of Public Health.